ShahedAhmedUtsho/Innovate_Solution_Job_Task/README.md

 ## API Integration

 The `AirportApiFetch.js` file contains the logic for fetching airport data from an external API and storing it in local storage and the AirportsStore.
+## Flight Search Results

+After users enter their search criteria, the application fetches and displays flight options in a user-friendly format.
+Key features include:

+### Display of Search Results

+- **Flight Details**: Shows airline name, flight number, and flight duration.
+- **Departure and Arrival**: Indicates departure and arrival times along with airport codes.
+- **Pricing**: Displays ticket prices for each option.

+### Sorting and Filtering Options

+Users can refine their search results by applying sorting and filtering options:

+- **Sort by Price, Duration, or Departure Time**: Allows users to order results according to their preferences.
+- **Filter by Airlines, Stops, and Departure/Arrival Times**: Enables filtering results based on specific airlines, direct or multi-stop flights, and preferred travel times.

+This functionality enhances the search experience by helping users find the best flights that meet their criteria quickly and efficiently.

 hope u are like it !!!